US calls for immediate resumption of Libya oil operations

 "NOC operations should resume immediately," it said.
 Haftar's forces, at war with fighters loyal to the UN-recognised Government of National Accord, blocked oil exports from Libya's main ports on Saturday, a day before an international peace conference.

 The move to cripple the country's main income source was a protest against Turkey's decision to send troops to shore up Haftar's rivals.
-The disruption was expected to more than halve daily crude output to 500,000 barrels from 1.3 million barrels, leading to losses of $55 million a day, the NOC warned.
+The action has suspended operations from Libya's "oil crescent", blocking several export terminals including Brega, Ras Lanuf and Al-Sidra ports.

+"The storage capacity of these ports is limited and the NOC will be obliged to put a complete halt to crude production once maximum capacity has been reached," the oil company said Monday.
+The NOC said Libya's daily crude output of 1.3 million barrels a day would be virtually wiped out, translating into losses of USD 77 million a day.

+According to industry experts, Washington also opposes the suspension of Libyan crude exports because of the impact on the world oil market.
+Hamish Kinnear, an analyst at risk consultancy Verisk Maplecroft, said Haftar's action was a "blunt reminder" that his forces control most of Libya's oil and gas resources.

+"The fact that the shutdown coincided with the Berlin conference, a high-level Libya peace summit...is no coincidence," he said.
+"By shutting the fields, Haftar was making it clear that he holds a veto over any proposed ceasefire agreement or eventual political agreement."

+World leaders at the Berlin conference, in a final declaration on Sunday, said they opposed "hostilities against all oil facilities and infrastructure" in Libya.
 The oil-rich North African country has been torn by fighting between rival armed factions since a 2011 NATO-backed uprising killed dictator Moamer Kadhafi and toppled his regime.
-(AFP) AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)